 offer free filing for people who meet certain income or age limits.

-In 2008, 98 percent of E-Filed tax returns that resulted in a refund took as little as 10 days or less while paper returns took considerably longer.
+The average E-Filed tax returns that resulted in a refund took as little as 10 days or less while paper returns took considerably longer.
 To receive your refund as fast as possible, you should select the direct deposit option for your refund.
 Your refund will reach your checking or savings account in as little as 7-10 days; plus, you don't have to worry about losing or misplacing the check.
 You can call your bank to verify that your refund has been deposited.

 Yes.
 After filing your return online, you will need to print and save a copy for your records, along with your W-2s and 1099s.

 If you forget, you need only go back to the service's web site, access your information, and print a copy.